Best thing about Bovada:

 Some takeaways from the Vegas figures:

 1. Denomination depends on location.
-On the Strip, the best returns are with the dollar machines (but that makes you bet more than you would on a 1¢, 5¢, or 25¢ machine, you'll lose more money, despite the higher return).
+On the Strip, the best payouts are with the dollar machines (but that makes you bet more than you would on a 1¢, 5¢, or 25¢ machine, you'll lose more money, despite the higher return).
 Everywhere else, 5¢, 25¢, and $1 machines are pretty much the same.

-3. The bigger separation between the Wizard's slots-only survey and reported returns for the Strip vs. Downtown is probably because the strip has a higher mix of slots and downtown has a higher mix of video poker (which tends to pay better than slots).
+3. The bigger separation between the Wizard's slots-only survey and reported payouts for the Strip vs. Downtown is probably because the strip has a higher mix of slots and downtown has a higher mix of video poker (which tends to pay better than slots).

-Slot returns across the U.S.
+Slot payouts across the U.S.

 1. Most jurisdictions lump in video poker, video blackjack, etc. in with the "slots" figures.
-For areas that offer video poker (not all do), I'd subtract a percentage point from the figures to more closely approximate the return for just slots.
+For areas that offer video poker (not all do), I'd subtract a percentage point from the figures to more closely approximate the payout for just slots.

 2. My figures are the average for all denominations, but lower-denomination games tend to pay worse and higher-denomination tend to pay better.
 So expect to get worse odds than what's listed below when playing pennies or nickels, even after you've subtracted a point for VP being lumped in.